Date enacted or revised:

 Official University-approved regalia are worn during the commencement ceremony.
 Candidates are expected to wear academic regalia provided by the University Bookstore.
 University representatives (e.g. faculty, staff, dignitaries, etc.) also wear academic regalia.
 Regalia may be rented through the University Bookstore.

 Commencement is a dignified ceremony, and students are encouraged strongly to uphold the dignity of the ceremony by adhering to the guidelines below regarding decorating graduation caps.
 Note that only caps - not gowns - may be decorated.

 Honor graduates with cum laude, summa cum laude, and magna cum laude distinctions are provided cords appropriate to the distinction to display on regalia during commencement.
 Cords, medallions, pins, etc. representing membership in or recognition by University-recognized societies which require academic compliance or service in the United States military are permitted for display on regalia during exercises.

-This policy is distributed via the Administrative Advisory Council, the Academic Advisory Council, and the University Policy webpage.
+This policy is distributed via Senior Staff, the Administrative Advisory Council, GradFest, in communications to graduating students, and the University Policy webpage.